petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ### Managing Success and Error Interactions

 When a user clicks on a component mapped to an action, you can choose what happens when that action succeeds or fails.

 There are four options available for both outcomes:

 1. **None**: Nothing happens after the action is performed.

-1. **Show Notification**: Notifies the user.
+1. **Show Notification**: Notify the user.
 You can write your custom success/error message, preview the notification, and configure the page to reload after the action is triggered.

-1. **Go to Page**: Navigates to a Success/Error Page in your site.
+1. **Go to Page**: Navigate to a Success/Error Page in your site.

-1. **Go to External URL**: Navigates to an external URL.
+1. **Go to External URL**: Navigate to an external URL.

 ![You can choose what happens after an action is performed when the user clicks on a button or fragment mapped to an action: nothing, the user receives a notification, the user is redirected to a page, or the user is redirected to an external URL.](./using-manual-actions/images/07.png)